aredn/documentation/arednGettingStarted/node_status.rst

 The right column displays additional details about your node (listed from top to bottom).

 Radio section
   Your radio manufacturer and model are displayed at the top of the column.
 Next is the channel number and frequency range set on your radio, followed by the channel width (in :abbr:`MHz (Megahertz)`).
 Below that is the transmit power (in :abbr:`dBm (decibels in millivolts)`), the maximum distance (in miles), and the minimum :abbr:`snr (signal to noise ratio)` (in :abbr:`dB (decibels)`) set for communication with other :abbr:`RF (radio frequency)` nodes.
-Your node's antenna information is listed next, including the type of antenna, including the azimuth, height above ground level, and tilt angle / elevation (if directional).
+Your node's antenna information is listed next, including the type of antenna, the azimuth, height above ground level, and tilt angle / elevation (if directional).

 Mesh section
   Next there are summary statistics showing how many nodes are currently visible on the network, as well as the total number of devices that exist on the mesh.

 LAN DHCP section
   By default each node runs a `DHCP <https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol>`_ server which is capable of automatically providing IP addresses for any LAN-connected devices.
-This section shows whether the :abbr:`DHCP (Dynamic Host Configuration Protocol)` server is enabled, and if so it displays the IP address/netmask of your node functioning as the gateway for its LAN-connected devices.
-It also shows the IP address range served by your node, any active leases, and any IP addresses that have been reserved for specific devices on its :abbr:`LAN (Local Area Network)`.
-In addition, counts are displayed for the number of active and reserved DHCP leases, as well as for the number of DHCP tags and options that are defined on your node.
+This section shows the :abbr:`DHCP (Dynamic Host Configuration Protocol)` server status, the IP address/netmask of your node functioning as the gateway for its LAN-connected devices, and the IP address range served by your node.
+It also shows the number of active leases and IP addresses reserved for specific devices on its :abbr:`LAN (Local Area Network)`.
+In addition, counts are displayed for the number of DHCP tags and options that are defined on your node.

 Ethernet Ports & Xlinks
   If you have a multiport node or one which supports xlinks, then the *Ethernet Ports & Xlinks* section will be displayed.
 This shows the number of Ethernet ports on the device, as well as how many of them are actively in use.
 You will also see the number of xlinks that you have defined on this node.

 Tunnels section
   This section displays statistics on any tunnel connections you may have on your node.
-The *Wireguard* section shows information for Wireguard tunnels, while the *Legacy* section shows information for the older vtun tunnels.
+The *Wireguard* section shows information for Wireguard tunnels, while the *Legacy* section shows information for the older *vtun* tunnels.
 Counts are displayed for active / allocated tunnel client connections as well as for active / allocated tunnel server connections on your node.

 .. |icon1| image:: ../_icons/login.png